 When is the best time to book flights?

 Planning a holiday but don’t know when is the best time to book flights?
-We’ve done the legwork to help you book your next trip.
+We look at when the data suggests you should secure your next trip

-Whether you’re planning a short break or ticking off places from your bucket list, it’s worth keeping an eye out for when airfare prices dip.
+Whether you’re planning a last-minute holiday or ticking off places from your bucket list, it’s worth keeping an eye out for when airfare prices dip so you can save on holiday spending.

 But getting a cheaper deal on flights isn’t everything – you also have to assess your needs, like whether an extra layover is worth it.